davegoopot/bluemix-nodered-demo/README.md

 7. Click in the main Node-RED window to drop the nodes into the project editor
 8. Press the "Deploy" button in the top right of the screen

+## First Time Work Around Database Link

+To work round an issue with connecting to the database for the first time:

+1. Double click the "Blobs" node and give it a new name, e.g. "Blobs2".
+Press "Ok"
+2. Double click the "Write blob" node and give it a new name, e.g. "Write blob2".
+Press "Ok"
+3. Press "Deploy" in the top right of the screen
+4. Try out the application you have written at: http://YOURPROJECTNAME.eu-gb.mybluemix.net/readblob